HP Enterprise, NXP win Thomson Reuters Foundation anti-slavery awards

-LONDON Hewlett Packard Enterprise Co and NXP Semiconductors NV won Thomson Reuters Foundation's anti-slavery award on Wednesday for efforts to eradicate forced labor from supply chains.
+LONDON (Reuters) - Hewlett Packard Enterprise Co and NXP Semiconductors NV won Thomson Reuters Foundation's anti-slavery award on Wednesday for efforts to eradicate forced labor from supply chains.

 Selected from a shortlist of ten companies including Apple and Tesco, the winners of the Foundation awards were announced in London.